Cape Zanpa Snorkeling

 To reach the snorkeling in Okinawa by air, you will need to fly into Okinawa Naha Airport (OKA) on southern end of island.
 From the airport, there is a public bus #120 and also an airport limo bus that both head towards Maeda.

-Overall, Maeda Point is the 3rd most popular snorkel dive spot of all 12 snorkeling dives in Japan.
+Overall, Cape Zanpa is the 3rd most popular snorkel dive spot of all 19 snorkeling dives in Japan.
+Several of the better snorkeling spots are nearby Cape Zanpa including Sunabe Seawall, Onna Point, Kadena Seawall, Manza Beach, Tancha Bay and Kariyushi Beach.